 We continue to incur increased costs as a result of operating as a public company, and our management devotes substantial time to compliance initiatives.
 In addition, we are obligated to develop and maintain proper and effective internal control over financial reporting.
-In the future, we may not complete our analysis of our internal control over financial reporting in a timely manner, or our internal control over financial reporting may not be determined to be effective, which may adversely affect investor confidence in our company and, as a result, the value of our common stock.
+In the future, we may not complete our analysis of our internal control over financial reporting in a timely manner, or our internal control over financial reporting in a timely manner, or our internal control over financial reporting may not be determined to be effective, which may adversely affect investor confidence in our company and, as a result, the value of our common stock.